hizegi/notes/responsive_design/responsive_design.md

 Different experiences right?
 We see how widely our user experience changes when viewing the same content on a range of screen sizes.
 For companies and clients who want excellent user experience depend on good responsive design.

-- Content responds to device attributes:
+- Content responds to device attributes such as:
     - width
     - height
     - orientation
-    - media
 - 3 Main Methods to achieve this:
     - Device/browser detection to add performance to your site and reduce bloat
     - Fluid layouts and ems (%)